A Mother’s Love in the Absence of Reciprocity

 This experience has a name: ambiguous loss.

-It is a form of grief where:
+It is a form of grief in which:

-· The relationship still exists, but not in the way it should
+The relationship still exists, but not in the way it should

 Emotional Detachment Is Not Abandonment